Tewr/BlazorFileReader/README.md

 Here is a [Live demo](https://tewr.github.io/BlazorFileReader/) that contains the output of [the wasm demo project](src/Demo/Blazor.FileReader.Wasm.Demo).
 Currently, its a build based on ```v2.0.0```.

-# Standard upload component
-📰 01.10.2020 Microsoft has released a built-in file upload component called [InputFile](https://docs.microsoft.com/en-us/aspnet/core/blazor/file-uploads?view=aspnetcore-5.0).
-For the most common and simple scenarios, I'd recommend using the built-in component rather than <code>BlazorFileReader</code>.
-The <code>BlazorFileReader</code> library gives more control over buffer size and memory usage, which may be to your advantage when working with large files.
-Also, not really being a blazor component, but rather a service that binds to an element, it may at times offer more flexibility.

 ## Installation

 Use [Nuget](https://www.nuget.org/packages/Tewr.Blazor.FileReader): ```Install-Package Tewr.Blazor.FileReader```